JaviCoronas/challenge/README.md

 ## Specifications

-The api specifications and published endpoints can be found at the following link: [API Specifications]: http://localhost:40000/api-docs
+The api specifications and published endpoints can be found at the following link: [API Specifications](http://localhost:40000/api-docs)

 If the project is not deployed you can find them at: _/public-service/api/api.yml_

 ## How to Test

-You can test the services with Postman or directly on [Swagger]: http://localhost:40000/api-docs
+You can test the services with Postman or directly on [Swagger](http://localhost:40000/api-docs)

 ## CI/CD Pipeline